-Validating new hotline targeting informal workers through field tests
+Validating a new hotline targeting informal workers through field tests

 Published on Feb 4, 2015

-A regional prototyping workshop on addressing health needs of informal workers in November last year resulted in a few prototypes, one of them is an automated hotline co-created by InSTEDD iLab Southeast Asia (iLab SEA) in collaboration with Social Health Protection Association (SHPA).
+A regional prototyping workshop on addressing the health needs of informal workers in November of last year resulted in several prototypes, one of which is an automated hotline co-created by InSTEDD iLab Southeast Asia (iLab SEA) in collaboration with the Social Health Protection Association (SHPA).

-"Without the field test, we would not understand the different needs of potential audience (some need information about H Equity Fund, while other need more information about insurance) their levels of literacy, language (slang words), the need of promotional materials to remind them the hotline number," said Seila Nuon of SHPA.
+"Without the field test, we would not have understood the different needs of the potential audience, such as some needing information about the Health Equity Fund, while others required more information about insurance.
+We also learned about their levels of literacy, language (including slang words), and the need for promotional materials to remind them of the hotline number," said Seila Nuon of SHPA.

-The automated hotline offers informal workers a time flexible channel to better achieve awareness, understanding and utilization of health financing mechanisms available to them.
+The automated hotline offers informal workers a flexible channel through which they can increase their awareness, understanding, and utilization of available health financing mechanisms.

-Every time we design collaboration tools or help organization partners like SHPA to use our existing platforms like Verboice, we usually ask these key questions: Is it needed?
+Whenever we design collaboration tools or assist organizational partners like SHPA in using our existing platforms like Verboice, we always ask these key questions: Is it needed?
 Does it work?
-Will it get to those who need it?
-Will they use it right?
+Will it reach those who need it?
+Will they use it correctly?

-Prospect users read print leaflets that provide basic information about how they can learn more about why and how to sign up for an affordable health insurance service through the new hotline
+Prospective users can access basic information through print leaflets, which explain how they can learn more about the reasons and process of signing up for an affordable health insurance service using the new hotline.

-Thanks to the iLab SEA’s years of collaboration with network operators, we can quickly launch the new Verboice-powered hotline in less than a couple of weeks, not months.
-This even saves us some more time to observe our users (for example, how would they react to leaflet content and the hotline) and gather their feedback.
+Thanks to the years of collaboration between iLab SEA and network operators, we were able to launch the new Verboice-powered hotline in just a couple of weeks, rather than months.
+This efficient process also allowed us to have additional time to observe our users, including their reactions to the leaflet content and the hotline, and gather their feedback.

-On a Phnom Penh street, a bicycle fixer, 70, listens to the voice message designed for informal workers like him
+On a street in Phnom Penh, a 70-year-old bicycle fixer listens to the voice message specifically designed for informal workers like himself.